-You shouldn’t stuff yourself full, or go uncomfortably ravenous between meals.
-This is usually easy for people who stick to a low-carb diet with real food.
+You shouldn’t stuff yourself full or let yourself get uncomfortably ravenous between meals.
+This is usually easy for people who stick to a low-carb diet based on whole food.
 Counting is usually overcomplicating things.
 It’s better to instead (re-)learn how to listen to our bodies.

-Why don’t you advice people to count calories?
+Why don’t you advise people to count calories?

-It’s much more effective to eat an LCHF diet, intermittent fast, sleep/de-stress and do resistance training (which all serve to reduce insulin) rather than spending time counting calories.
+It’s much more effective to eat an LCHF diet, intermittent fast, sleep/de-stress and do resistance training (which can all help reduce insulin) rather than spending time counting calories.

 Counting and restricting calories is not only extra work and usually ineffective in the long term.
 It often also leads to hunger, and giving up.

 When trying to lose weight, eating very few carbs is usually most effective.
 Ideally, consume less that 20 grams of carbs per day (a strict low-carb or keto diet).